purduehackers/evergreen/engineering/boat/DESIGN_DOC.md

 I think the primarily inspiration for this platform will be web IDEs like Replit and Glitch, which offer zero-friction ways to edit files and deploy code.
 In this case, it will be editing Markdown in a WYSIWYG format and deploying a static site compiling the Markdown.
 They also have great models for managing collections (eq. projects), access control and generally indexing content for search.

 The frontend will be implemented in Next.js.
 Authentication can be done through `next-auth`, integrating into whatever auth system we choose (Passports, Github, etc.).
 Data for collections/deployments/etc. will be stored in a Postgres database (`drizzle-orm` for ORM of choice).
-Uploaded assets can be stored in Vercel Blob or something similar.
+Uploaded assets can be stored in an S3 database (Vercel Blob, Minio for self-hosting) or something similar.

 The backend will be a Go server that implements operational transforms (OTs) so that edits can be easily stored and rolled back.
 OTs is the default change stack that CodeMirror uses and is easier to implement than CRDTs.
 I'm also not optimizing the editor for offline-first use-cases... idk could be something we want to see?